ENGL 2 Critical Thinking and Writing

 In English 2 you will explore the relationship between language and logic in composing arguments.
 With such course themes as Digital Literacies, Gaming, Pop Culture, Sports, Gender, and Sustainability, our goal is to challenge you academically and creatively.
 Through a series of integrated reading, writing, and oral assignments, you will engage complex issues that require critical thinking and argumentation.
 Building on English 1A, you will extend your study of stylistic and grammatical conventions in formal writing.

-- present effective arguments that use a full range of legitimate rhetorical and logical strategies to articulate and explain their positions on complex issues in dialogue with other points of view;
+- use a range of rhetorical and logical strategies to articulate and explain their positions on complex issues in dialogue with other points of view;

-- identify and critically evaluate the assumptions in and the context of an argument;
+- identify and critically evaluate the assumptions in and the contexts of arguments; and

 Prerequisites: ENGL 1A, 1A-F/S (with a grade of C- or better)